Scene at the Signing of the Constitution of the United States by Howard Chandler Christy (1873-1952). Image source

 - Justice Kennedy's Jurisprudence: The Full and Necessary Meaning of Liberty by Frank J. Colucci

-- A More or Less Perfect Union, A Personal Exploration by Judge Douglas Ginsburg (video link)
+- A More or Less Perfect Union, A Personal Exploration by Judge Douglas Ginsburg (documentary)

 - Legality by Scott J. Shapiro